This article explains how you can transfer time off to DATEV via the DATEV integration.

 The visibility of additional questions depends on the employee's access rights:

-- Time off submission: The employee needs the proposal right for time off.
+- Submit absences: The employee needs the proposal right for absences.

-- Approve time off: The employee needs editing rights for time off.
+- Approve absences: The employee needs editing rights for absences.

-Default setting: The system is set to that additional questions are only displayed when approving time off.
+Default setting: The system is set so that additional questions are only displayed when approving absences.

-Individual settings: You can individually specify that the additional questions are also visible to employees when submitting time off.
+Individual settings: You can individually specify that the additional questions are also visible to employees when submitting absences.

-- Go to Settings > Payroll > DATEV LODAS Integration.
+- Go to Payroll > Manage > DATEV LODAS/Payroll.

 - Select a legal entity.

-- Under Time off that require additional information (additional questions), you can activate the option Show additional questions when submitting time off.
+- Under Absences that require additional information (additional questions), you can activate the option Show additional questions when submitting absences.

 - Save your entry.